brettinternet/homeops/README.md

 ![sudo badblocks -wsv -b 4096 /dev/sda output](./screenshots/badblocks.png)

+I tried to fit as many buzzwords into this stack as I could: rootless Podman container orchestration with ZFS volumes, behind a Traefik ingress and OAuth, with Ansible deployment to an Arch Linux server, on a WireGuard network. 🏅

 ## Setup

 Run setup to create local configuration files and install `requirements.yml` from ansible-galaxy.